Stop! Your Lease Extension in Sherston Could Be FREE

 A Sherston lease depreciates with the years remaining on the lease.

-Sherston property with a lease extension is almost the same value as a freehold
+Sherston property with a lease extension has roughly the same value as a freehold

-It is generally accepted that a property with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with more than 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement